 - Contract 294/23/S.3662 dated 21 June 1943 for 7,778 (reduced to 1,241 then reduced to 0) Frame number 3955 to 5195 War Department number C5367454 to C5368694.
 CANCELLED

-Many of the later models never saw action and were disposed of at the end of the war, mostly exported to the USA where they were sold by a New York department store.
-The lack of a front brake meant that they could not legally be used on the road, however, so most were bought by farmers for off-road use.
+Many of the later models never saw action and were disposed at the end of the war, mostly exported to the USA where they were sold by a New York department store.
+The lack of a front brake meant that they could not be legally used on the road, so most were bought by farmers for off-road use.

 The originator John Dolphin developed his ideas further and set up the Corgi Motorcycle Co Ltd. of which he was Managing Director, and had them produced as the Corgi by Brockhouse Engineering (Southport) Ltd., who had been manufacturing military trailers during the war.
 The Corgi scooter was powered by an Excelsior Spryt Autocycle engine and went into production in 1947.
 Most were initially exported to North America branded as the ‘Indian Papoose’ and not sold in the UK until early 1948, with some 27,050 being manufactured.
 The single-speed two-stroke engine was too slow, however, and even despite the high postwar demand for transport, lack of power and reliability problems meant it was discontinued in October 1954.

 |Excelsior Motor Company, Birmingham, Great Britain

 |Years of manufacture

 |1942 – 1945